 Mr. Lefebvre has been Managing Director for Europe since 1992 and, during that period, he played a significant role in the financial and industrial transformation of Pargesa, the European investment arm of Power.

-He is also a founding partner and a member of the Investment Committee of the European private equity firm Sagard, sponsored by Power Corporation in co-operation with a small group of industrial and influential entrepreneurial families and renowned financial institutions.
+He serves on the boards of Groupe Bruxelles Lambert in Belgium and Pargesa in Switzerland.
+He is also a founding partner and the Chairman of the Investment Committee of the European private equity firm Sagard, sponsored by Power Corporation in co-operation with a small group of industrial and influential entrepreneurial families and renowned financial institutions.

 Mr. Lefebvre graduated from the École des Hautes Études Commerciales (HEC) in Montréal.
 He is a member of the Canadian Chartered Professionnal Accountants Association.

 Mr. Le Vasseur joined the Power group of companies in 1992 and currently serves as Vice-President and Controller of Power Financial and of Power Corporation.
 His responsibilities include financial reporting, budgeting, taxation and information technology.

 Mr. Le Vasseur began his career in 1982 with Touche Ross, a predecessor firm of Deloitte & Touche, specializing in the audit of large holding companies.
 He also worked on various consulting assignments in the field of mergers and acquisitions.

 Mr. Le Vasseur earned a Bachelor of Science in Mathematics and an MBA from McGill University, and obtained his Chartered Accountant designation in 1985.
 He serves on the board of directors of the On the Tip of the Toes Foundation, an organization that helps teenagers living with cancer regain their self-esteem and sense of pride through wilderness adventure therapy.